Electrical transformers are one of the most important electrical devices in the power system.

 In addition, conservators have breathers for air to flow in and out when temperatures fluctuate due to load variation.

-When a transformer is sealed type, there is no possibility for the oil to flow over.
-In sealed transformers, additional space for oil is maintained inside the tank that is used for the mains supply—that’s why Conservator is not necessary.
+When a transformer is sealed type, the oil cannot flow over.
+In sealed transformers, additional space for oil is maintained inside the tank that is used for the main supply—that’s why a Conservator is not necessary.

 Simply, hermetically sealed transformers do not need a conservator.